Tuesday April 10th

 THOMAS PAGE DANCES is a contemporary dance collective that aims to create thought-provoking work to nurture the creativity and development of young artists, whilst striving to make dance accessible for all.
 Based in Oxford and London and working on a project-by-project basis, the ever-growing collective consists of artists from the many strands of the contemporary arts industry.

-STAGE conference – to be held at London Bridge, hosted by King’s College London’s Health and Humanities Society.
+Sage performed at STAGE conference held at London Bridge, hosted by King’s College London’s Health and Humanities Society.
 The Society aims to celebrate shared interest in diverse intersections between health and the humanities.
 This encompasses the medical humanities and the use of arts (performance, visual, literary) in healthcare.
-We will be performing to an audience of medical students and healthcare professionals.
+Sage performed to an audience of medical students and healthcare professionals.

-In the evening we will be performing at The Bull Theatre Dance Festival alongside Sadler’s Wells Company of Elders, Counterpoint Dance Company, D2D Dance Company, Green Candle Dance Company, Dawka Energi and young students from Susi Earnshaw Theatre School.
+In the evening Sage performed at The Bull Theatre Dance Festival alongside Sadler’s Wells Company of Elders, Counterpoint Dance Company, D2D Dance Company, Green Candle Dance Company, Dawka Energi and young students from Susi Earnshaw Theatre School.

 We performed Chase, our Merce Cunningham inspired piece, choreographed by Sage guest choreographer, Fionuala Power, in the South Cloisters, watched over by a well preserved Jeremy Bentham and two lions.